 Our Knowledge Exchange Framework

-- Institutional context – a brief statement (not more than one A4 page) setting out the geographic, economic and social context within which the higher education institution is operating.
-Including an institutional contact point for KEF enquiries.
+A brief statement (not more than 1 A4 page) setting out the geographic, economic and social context within which the higher education institution is operating, including an institutional contact point for KEF enquiries.

-- Public and Community Engagement – a statement of not more than four A4 pages:
+A statement of not more than 4 A4 pages:

-- Local Growth and Regeneration – a statement of not more than four A4 pages:
+A statement of not more than 4 A4 pages:

-a.
-Identifying the geographical area(s) that the institution considers to be its local area
+- Identifying the geographical area(s) that the institution considers to be its local area.

-b.
-Explanation of how needs of the local area(s) that relate to economic growth and regeneration are identified
+- Explanation of how needs of the local area(s) that relate to economic growth and regeneration are identified.

 Letters of endorsement